samirmartins/pydaq/paper/paper.md

 Step-response is a common way to test a system and acquire data, in order to find a model, as well as system time constant and gain.
 To facilitate this procedure, a step-response GUI was also created and can be seen in \autoref{fig:step_nidaq} and  \autoref{fig:step_arduino}.
-To use them, user should use the command:
+To use them, user should type the command:

 ```python
 from pydaq.step_response import Step_response